Arthri/check-eol/README.md

 ```

 ### Checkout Reference
 The reusable workflow, by default, checkouts the ref of the branch or tag that triggered the workflow.
+An example is provided below demonstrating how to change the checkout `dev` instead.
 For more information about the default ref, see `github.ref` in [Accessing contextual information about workflow runs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#github-context).
-The following example demonstrates how to change the ref and sets the ref to `dev`,
 ```yml
 jobs:
   check-eol: